Lilu (mythology): History

 Scurlock and Andersen (2005) attribute the origin of "the lilû class of demons" (pg.
 434) to treatment of neurological and mental disorders as well as STDs such as syphilis (pg.
 95).
 An abundance of cuneiform text characterizes the lilû as "teenage demons". (pg.
 273).
 As these demons were thought to afflict members of the opposite sex, lilû were often held responsible for illnesses afflicting girls (pg.
 434).
-Scurlock and Andersen suggest an association with Istar, although not necessarily positively, as one ardat-lilî was described as "mistreated by the hand of Istar" (pg.
+Scurlock and Andersen suggest an association with Ištar, although not necessarily positively, as one ardat-lilî was described as "mistreated by the hand of Ištar" (pg.
 434, pg.273).